M2000Interpreter/Environment/utf8/glis4.ctl.utf8.txt

 Property Let menuEnabled(item As Long, ByVal RHS As Boolean) If item >= 0 Then
 With mList(item)
-.Flags = .Flags Or fline
+.flags = .flags Or fline
 If RHS Then
-.Flags = .Flags Xor fline
+.flags = .flags Xor fline
 End If
 ''.Line = Not RHS   ' The line flag used as enabled flag, in reverse logic End With